 The Biology of Gambling Addiction

-In the world that we live in, our longevity and survival are often governed by our financial status.
-We need money to clothe and feed ourselves, to maintain our homes, and to take care of our family.
+In the world where we live, our longevity and survival are often governed by our financial status.
+We need money to clothe and feed ourselves, maintain our homes, and take care of our family.
 For this reason, the brain is wired to release a tremendous amount of dopamine when we are presented with the opportunity to obtain large sums of money – such as during a gambling session.

 The dopamine release that occurs during a gambling session occurs in a part of the brain known as the reward pathway.
-Unfortunately, consistent activation of this pathway – such as what happens when one is compulsively gambling – leads to a dopamine insensitivity, one of the most devious signs of gambling addiction.
+Unfortunately, consistent activation of this pathway happens when compulsive gambling leads to a dopamine insensitivity, one of the most devious signs of gambling addiction.

-This means that people tend to require more and more stimulation to release the same amount of dopamine and receive the same amount of pleasure that they originally felt when first winning a bet.
-This occurs in much the same way that a drug addict requires higher and higher doses of their choice drug to experience the same enjoyment.
+It means that people tend to require more and more stimulation to release the same amount of dopamine and receive the same amount of pleasure that they originally felt when first winning a bet.
+It occurs in much the same way that a drug addict requires higher and higher doses of their choice drug to experience the same enjoyment.

-This is the main reason that people go through a psychological period of ‘gambling withdrawal.’
-Rebuilding and restoring the dopamine system can take weeks, months, or years, and during this period it can be extremely tempting for someone to return to the casino.
+It is the main reason that people go through a psychological period of ‘gambling withdrawal.’
+Rebuilding and restoring the dopamine system can take weeks, months, or years, and during this period, it can be extremely tempting for someone to return to the casino.
 This is one of the most significant reasons to seek gambling addiction help.